akalayci18/BestCloudAPI/README.md

-- At the beggining, I had a internal port 5500.
+- At the beggining, I had an internal port 5500.
 Here, I mapped this internal port to 8000.
 - After this command, the docker container should be up and running on localhost port 8000.